tina-friedrich/arc-user-guide/docs/source/job-scheduling.rst

 Jobs in the **short** and **medium** partitions are scheduled with higher priority than those in the **long** partition; however, they will not be able to run for longer than the time allowed on those partitions.

-On the previous clusters (Arcus-B, Arcus-HTC), users who wanted to submit long running jobs needed to submit the jobs to the scheduler specifying an acceptable timelimit, then once the job had started running, would request that the job's walltime be extended.
-One the new ARC/HTC clusters, this is no longer required; users can now submit jobs with longer time limits to the **long** partition.
+On the previous ARC clusters (ARCUS-B & ARCUS-HTC), users who wanted to submit long running jobs needed to submit the jobs to the scheduler specifying an acceptable timelimit, then once the job had started running, would request that the job's walltime be extended.
+One the new **arc**/**htc** clusters, this is no longer required; users can now submit jobs with longer time limits to the **long** partition.

 .. note::